VincentChenSwe/Lottery-Tutorial/PART2.md

 #### 2. Close Lottery script

 Next, we need a way for people to call Airnode for a random number when the lottery is closed.
-We will start by creating a file in the `scripts` folder named `close.js` and adding the boilerplate script code from the last step to it.
+We'll start by creating a file in the `scripts` folder named `close.js` and adding the boilerplate script code from the last step to it.

-In our `main` function, we will instantiate our contract again.
-We will call the `getWinningNumber` function in our contract to make a random number request.
-This function emits an event that we can listen to for our requestID that we will use to listen for a response.
+In our `main` function, we'll instantiate our contract again.
+We'll call the `getWinningNumber` function in our contract to make a random number request.
+This function emits an event that we can listen to for our requestID that we'll use to listen for a response.

 When we do hear a response, we can call `winningNumber(1)` to retrieve the winning random number for week 1!